 One of the biggest advantages of having an operations manual is that it forces you to have fully documented processes for every task you do more than once.
 This might sound like a pain to set up, but the long-term benefits for having them are massive.

 Aside from increasing your efficiency and highlighting problems in your current processes, the consistency your business achieves is at the core of why processes are important.
-By having a method which can be executed perfectly time after time you’re standardizing your business model, making it easy to find problems and dealt with them.
+By having a method which can be executed perfectly time after time, you’re standardizing your business model, making it easy to find problems and deal with them.